 - Remove the lamb from the marinade and place in the griddle pan.
 Cook for 2 minutes.
 Turn over using tongs and cook for a further 2 minutes.
 This should result in perfectly pink meat inside – if you want it well done, do it for 3 minutes each side...
 Or for rare, 1 minute each side.

 - When it has finished cooking, remove your lamb steaks from the griddle pan and place them on a board.
 Allow to rest for 10 minutes, then chop them into bite-sized cubes.

 - To arrange your salad, divide the spinach up among 4 plates or large bowls.
-Put a quarter of the chickpea salad on top of each portion spinach.
-Arrange the lamb cubes on top and finally scatter with the reserved pomegranate seeds.
+Put a quarter of the chickpea salad on top of each portion of spinach.
+Arrange the lamb cubes on top and, finally, scatter with the reserved pomegranate seeds.
 Drizzle over any remaining dressing from the bottom of the salad bowl.

 - Alternatively, put the spinach, lamb, chickpea salad and pomegranate seeds on the table and allow everyone to make up their own salad.

 - Not suitable for freezing (except the lamb on its own IS suitable for freezing).

 - Nutrition information is approximate and meant as a guideline only.

 FREE 4 Week Easy Dinners Meal Plan